Euler class groups and motivic stable cohomotopy: Introduction

-We begin by explaining a concrete consequence of our techniques.
+\begin{remintro} Theorem \ref{thmintro:cohomotopy} essentially completely resolves the comparison problem of Barge--Morel mentioned above; see Remark \ref{rem:assumptions} for more detailed discussion of assumptions on the base field.
+We say ``essentially" because Chow--Witt groups as used above are well-behaved for smooth schemes over a field.
+Recently, M. Schlichting introduced another homotopical approach to the obstruction problem for commutative Noetherian rings with infinite residue fields \cite[Theorem 6.18]{SchlichtingEuler}.
+Schlichting's obstruction group coincides with the Chow--Witt group for smooth schemes over an infinite perfect field \cite[Remark 6.19]{SchlichtingEuler}.
+Therefore, it makes sense to ask whether the Bhatwadekar--Sridharan Euler class group can be compared with Schlichting's obstruction group for a commutative Noetherian ring with infinite residue fields. \end{remintro}

+Our construction clarifies the functorial and cohomological properties (e.g., pullbacks, Mayer--Vietoris type sequences, products) of Euler class groups developed in \cite{Mandal10} and \cite{Mandal12}; see Remark~\ref{rem:improvedfunctoriality} for more details.
+Finally, our approach explains why Euler class groups, \`a la Bhatwadekar--Sridharan, are {\em not} suitable for the study of splitting problems for bundles of rank below the dimension: in fact, for such vector bundles there is no reason one should even be able to attach an ``Euler class" with values in this group.
+In contrast, Morel's homotopic approach does yield a suitable obstruction theory for the splitting problem for bundles of rank below the dimension and this theory has been studied in detail in \cite{Asok12c}: in analogy with the topological situation there are further obstructions beyond the primary Euler class obstruction.

+The above result has a concrete ``classical" consequence that can be deduced from the comparison, which we believe is of independent interest.
 Let $Z_0(X)$ be the group of zero cycles on $X$, $CI_0(X) \subset Z_0(X)$ be the subgroup generated by zero-dimensional {\em reduced} complete intersections in $X$, and set $\mathrm{E}_0(X) := Z_0(X)/CI_0(X)$ (see Definition~\ref{defn:weakeulerclassgroup}).
-Cycles in the subgroup $CI_0(X)$ are known to be rationally equivalent to zero, and there is an induced homomorphism $\mathrm{E}_0(X) \to CH_0(X)$ \cite[Lemma 2.5]{Bhatwadekar99}.
+Cycles in the subgroup $CI_0(X)$ are known to be rationally equivalent to zero, and there is an induced (surjective) homomorphism $\mathrm{E}_0(X) \to CH_0(X)$ \cite[Lemma 2.5]{Bhatwadekar99}.

-\begin{thmintro}[See Theorem~\ref{thm:weakEulerisChow}] If $k$ is an infinite (perfect) field having characteristic unequal to $2$, then for any smooth affine $k$-scheme $X = \Spec R$ of dimension $d\geq 2$ the map $\mathrm{E}_0(X) \to CH_0(X)$ is an isomorphism. \end{thmintro}
+\begin{thmintro}[See Theorem~\ref{thm:weakEulerisChow}] If $k$ is an infinite field having characteristic not equal to $2$ and $X$ is a smooth affine $k$-scheme of dimension $d \geq 2$, then the map $\mathrm{E}_0(X) \to CH_0(X)$ is an isomorphism. \end{thmintro}

 \begin{remintro} The idea that $CH_0(X)$ should be related to complete intersection subvarieties goes back to the work of M. Pavaman Murthy and R. Swan in the 1970s \cite[Theorem 2]{MurthySwan} (see also \cite{WeibelComplete} and the references therein).
 The question of whether the homomorphism in Theorem~\ref{thmintro:mainchow} is an isomorphism was posed explicitly by S. Bhatwadekar--R. Sridharan \cite[Remark 3.13]{Bhatwadekar99} (see also the survey of Murthy \cite[Question 5.3]{MurthySurvey}).
 That question was already known to have a positive answer if: (i) $k$ is algebraically closed \cite[Theorem 5.2]{MurthySurvey}, (ii) if $k$ is the field of real numbers \cite[Theorem 5.5]{Bhatwadekar99}, or (iii) if $\dim X \leq 2$ (unpublished work of Bhatwadekar). \end{remintro}